cs3216/cs3216.github.io/coursework/mobile/index.md

 **Not following the submission instructions (e.g. incorrect file naming) will result in deduction of marks.**

-Clarifications and questions related to this assignment should be posted to the CS3216 Slack channel [#ay1920-assg3](https://cs3216.slack.com/messages/CM6DPESGK/).
+Clarifications and questions related to this assignment should be posted to the Coursemology Forum.

 Good luck and have fun!